telerik/xaml-docs/controls/radchartview/axes/axis.md

 * __MajorTickOffset__: As its name implies, __MajorTickOffset__ offsets the major ticks with n where n is the value of the property.
 For example, a LinearAxis with MajorStep="2" and MajorTickOffset="3" will have its values start at 6.
 (6, 8, 10 ... etc.)

 * __MajorTickInterval__ (available for CategoricalAxis and DateTimeCategoricalAxis): Defines a value indicating that one axis label will be common for n number of Ticks where n is the value of the property.
 * __LabelRotationAngle__: Specifies the value indicating the rotation angle for the axis labels.
 Use when label texts are long and are overlapping each other.
+In order for the `LabelRotationAngle` property to take effect, the `LabelFitMode` should be set to `Rotate`.

 * __LastLabelVisibility__: Specifies whether the last label should be Clipped, Visible or Hidden.